-Muse Wearables, a startup based out of Bengaluru, India, has officially announced today Muse Ring One.
-This smart ring aims to integrate a wealth of health and fitness metrics into your fingertip.
-But what exactly makes this ring stand out?
+Muse Wearables, a startup based out of Bengaluru, India, has launched its Indiegogo campaign yesterday for Muse Ring One.
+This device aims to integrate a wealth of health and fitness metrics into your fingertip.
+But what exactly makes this gadget stand out?

 The smart ring space is witnessing a surge in competition with new entrants vying for a share of this burgeoning market.
 Two recent additions to this competitive landscape are RingConn and Ultrahuman Ring Air.